 Physical therapy and rehabilitation offer a wide range of benefits to individuals recovering from injuries and health conditions.
 Some of the most significant benefits include:

-Physical therapy and rehabilitation can help individuals improve their physical function and mobility, allowing them to perform daily activities with ease and maintain their independence.
+- Improved Function and Mobility: Physical therapy and rehabilitation can help individuals improve their physical function and mobility, allowing them to perform daily activities with ease and maintain their independence.

-Physical therapy and rehabilitation can help reduce pain and discomfort caused by injuries and health conditions, improving overall quality of life.
+- Reduced Pain: Physical therapy and rehabilitation can help reduce pain and discomfort caused by injuries and health conditions, improving overall quality of life.

-Physical therapy and rehabilitation can help prevent future injuries by improving strength, flexibility, and mobility.
+- Prevention of Future Injuries: Physical therapy and rehabilitation can help prevent future injuries by improving strength, flexibility, and mobility.

-Physical therapy and rehabilitation can help individuals avoid surgery by improving function and mobility, reducing the need for more invasive treatments.
+- Avoidance of Surgery: Physical therapy and rehabilitation can help individuals avoid surgery by improving function and mobility, reducing the need for more invasive treatments.

-What to Expect from Physical Therapy After an Accident
+What to Expect from Physical Therapy After an Accident or Personal Injury

 If you’ve been injured in a car accident and your doctor has recommended physical therapy, you might be wondering what to expect from the process.
 Here’s an overview of what physical therapy after a car accident involves: